Demo avatar

 Instructions, screenshots and video demos

-Examples of how to import resources, quering, constraint interpretation and integration with a modelling tool
+Examples of how to import resources, querying, constraint interpretation and integration with a modelling tool

 Eclipse avatar